 Why do we do that?
 Perhaps it is an imbibed belief system that “We don’t deserve it”.

 Why do we not deserve it?
-May be because of low self esteem and stored guilts.
+May be because of low self esteem and stored guilt.

 If you are someone who has a tendency to feel guilty all the time, simply check with yourself how useful your guilt feeling is to you?
-Does it help you or any one?
+Does it help you or any one else?

-Use this week to eliminate guilt, completely, from your system, across all life times.
-Also use this week to recognise patterns of your life, patterns concerning your stability.
+Use this week to eliminate guilt completely from your system, across all life times.
+Also use this week to recognize patterns of your life, patterns concerning your stability.